illumos/ipd/ipd/0025/README.md

 additional rights of profiles assigned to them by entering a profile shell (which is a shell process which has the `PRIV_PFEXEC` privilege flag set) or by using the `pfexec` command to set this flag for a single command.
-However, there is currently no way of requiring additional authentication here, which presents risks; for example, a user working within a profile shell may not realise that they are using these rights.
-This lack of authentication has also prevented full RBAC adoption in some environments, with administrators preferring to use a tool such as `sudo` instead, with the additional risks that brings over the illumos model.
+However, there is currently no way of requiring additional authentication here, unlike switching to a role or using a utility like `sudo`.
+A user working in a profile shell may not realise that they are unecessarily executing commands with additional privileges, and the lack of authentication prevents full RBAC adoption in some environments.

 ## Proposal